Putin forced to self-isolate as COVID hits his inner circle

 On Monday, the Russian president attended several public events.
 He met with the Russian Paralympians, attended military exercises conducted in coordination with Belarus, and met with Syrian President Bashar Assad.

-Asked if Putin tested negative for the virus, Kremlin spokesman Dmitry Peskov said, "of course, yes."
+Asked if Putin tested negative for the virus, Kremlin spokesman Dmitry Peskov said, "definitely, yes."

+Peskov didn't say who among Putin's contacts were infected, saying only that there were several cases.

 While the Russian leader has not tested positive for the coronavirus himself, this is the second time his daily routine has been disrupted by COVID-19.